ankitchiku/Real-Time-Chat-API/README.md

 - The API enforces that conversations are only between 2 users.
 If you need group chats, you'll need to modify the Conversation model.
 - Messages are paginated (default 50 per page) to avoid loading too much data at once.
 - User passwords are never returned in API responses - they're always excluded.

-## License

-MIT - do whatever you want with this code.